-MADDY TEE YEAR 1 'SILK' CLASS TEACHER
+EMMA CHAN YEAR 1 'POPLIN' CLASS TEACHER

-LAUREN HOGG RECEPTION 'COTTON' CLASS TEACHER
+LAUREN HOGG RECEPTION 'CALICO' CLASS TEACHER

 ELIZABETH LINTON SMITH HIGHER LEVEL TEACHING ASSISTANT

-Elizabeth has worked at Dulwich Hamlet Junior School for over 20 years and was delighted to join the team at the Belham.
+Elizabeth worked at Dulwich Hamlet Junior School for over 20 years and was delighted to join the team at the Belham.
 Before working in education she trained and worked as a nurse at St Thomas' Hospital.
 She has a great interest in play therapy and supporting children both socially and emotionally.
 In her spare time she enjoys arts and crafts and has a keen interest in Art Deco architecture and mosaics.

-SARAH HUTCHISON YEAR 4 HIGHER LEVEL TEACHING ASSISTANT
+SARAH HUTCHISON HIGHER LEVEL TEACHING ASSISTANT

 MONIKA KUBIAK YEAR 4 TEACHING ASSISTANT

 Monika worked as a child psychologist in Poland and as a psychologist assistant in Italy and speaks both languages, alongside English.
 She joined the London educational environment in 2010 and was one of our first Belham recruits.
-As well as loving working with Year 4, Monika is a huge fan of Gene Kelly musicals and Umberto Eco novels.
+As well as loving working with Year 3, Monika is a huge fan of Gene Kelly musicals and Umberto Eco novels.

 From an early age Lara has loved caring for children.
 She turned her hobby into reality by becoming a trained teacher abroad as well as a busy mother of three children!
 Lara then worked in social and retail sectors in London for many years.
 Five years ago she decided to channel her passion for working with young children by going back into schools.
 She is absolutely delighted to be part of the Belham team working with young minds!